petrikreus/comp-se-200-assignment/test_report.md

 You can run the unit tests without coverage in the terminal with the command:

 ```
-$   npm run test
+$   npm test
 ```
-You can run the tests with coverage with the command:
+You can run the tests with coverage report using the command:

 ```
 $   npm run test:coverage